PeopleReady Celebrates National Safety Month in June

-June is National Safety Month as celebrated by the National Safety Council (NSC).
+June is National Safety Month sponsored by the National Safety Council (NSC).
 At PeopleReady, every day is safety day because there’s nothing more important to us than our workers returning home to their families safely each night.
 That’s why we have a team of safety specialists around the country who work with our associates and customers to make sure safe work practices are in place.

-PeopleReady works with many customers who, because of the nature of the companies, have non-traditional working hours.
+PeopleReady partners with many customers that, because of the nature of their work, have non-traditional working hours.
 We require our customers to provide our staff safe working conditions to combat injuries and fatigue.

 Our managers help customers create schedules that, where possible, limit fatigue.
-These schedules encourage companies to work during the day, restrict consecutive day shifts to five or six days and night shifts to four days, and ensure workers have at least two consecutive days off.
-Interestingly, better lighting, cooler temperature and lower humidity, minimizing noise, and vibration also help reduce fatigue on the job.
+These schedules encourage companies to work during the day, restrict consecutive day shifts to five or six days, and ensure workers have at least two consecutive days off.
+Companies also have a way for employees to report and investigate incidents without the facing retaliation.

 How PeopleReady promotes safety and proper working conditions

 Every day, thousands of PeopleReady associates get dispatched to jobs in a wide range of industries.
 Businesses of all sizes throughout the U.S. use PeopleReady when they need a dependable source of workers.

 At PeopleReady, we believe preventing injuries and property damage is vital for the well-being of our associates and our company.
 No job is so important, and no service is so urgent, that we cannot take the time to perform the work safely.
 It is essential that we comply with all applicable state and federal safety and health regulations as well as our customers’ safety procedures.

 If you need staffing solutions that promote safety in your workplace, contact PeopleReady today.